jagedn/nf-plugin-template/README.md

 ```
 .nf-plugin.gradle

-ext{
-    nextflowVersion = '23.04.0'
+nextflowPlugin{
-    github_organization = 'YOUR_GITHUB_ACCOUNT'
+    githubOrganization = 'YOUR_GITHUB_ACCOUNT'
-    pluginClassName = 'com.nextflow.plugin.ExamplePlugin'
 }
 ```

-`github_organization` is used in case you will publish in GitHub your plugin.
+`githubOrganization` is used in case you will publish in GitHub your plugin.

-`pluginClassName` is the package and name of your new plugin (see above)

 ### dependencies

-Also in this file add your dependencies (probably you will need to adjust several times)
+Also in this file add your dependencies

 For example: